Your feedback to us

 - An attempt to have a complaint reconsidered when the University has already given its final decision.

 - An accusation of research misconduct.

 - A challenge to an admissions decision.

 - A complaint about matters which have already or are under consideration by the Office or the Independent Adjudicator for Higher Education (OIA), a court or tribunal.

 The University has a three-stage complaints resolution procedure.
 The information below outlines in brief how to make a complaint, but you are asked to consult the Student Complaints Resolution Procedure for more comprehensive information.

 Informal channels (Stage 1)

 You may wish to contact the member of staff in the Department whose actions have caused the issue to occur.
-You may also want to talk to your Personal Tutor for advice.
-If you believe the issue is of a general nature relating to the teaching and learning provision in your department, you may alternatively contact your GSSLC representative, who can raise the matter on your behalf.
+You may also want to talk to your Personal Tutor or Year Tutor for advice.
+If you believe the issue is of a general nature relating to the teaching and learning provision in the Department, you may alternatively contact your SSLC representative, who can raise the matter on your behalf.
 Should you feel unable to raise your issue with the member of staff directly concerned, you should email firstname.lastname@example.org.

-In the event of a personal dispute involving your Personal Tutor, we recommend that you contact the Director of Academic and Pastoral Support (who will assign you a new Personal Tutor at your request and without requiring you to give reasons if you do not wish to do so).
+In the event of a personal dispute involving your Personal Tutor, we recommend that you contact the Senior Tutor (who will assign you a new Personal Tutor at your request and without requiring you to give reasons if you do not wish to do so).